Pricing Valid Cuts for Price-Match Equilibria

 Also related to the current work are others that implicitly introduce cuts and price them.
 Among these, \citet{milgrom2022linear} find market outcomes that approximate natural WE when none exist.
 They do not make the distinction of desiring PMEs as introduced here, nor do they explore the concept of cuts as artificial items directly.
-Like \citet{oNeill2005efficient}, they have a single markup offset which can be interpreted in the language of the current paper as a single cut to the WDP-LP based on prices, as if a tax on auction spending.
+Like \citet{oNeill2005efficient}, they have a single markup offset that can be interpreted in the language of the current paper as a single cut to the WDP-LP based on prices, similar to a tax on auction spending.
 The combinatorial cuts of the current paper attempt instead to generate artificial structures that are as \emph{simple} or \emph{explainable} as possible, in that we look for cuts reflecting simple relationships among bids that can be represented as integer knapsack constraints, with smaller constant terms favored as simpler and more explainable.

-Even more closely related is the recent work of \citet{LL19} who introduce the adaptive (endogenous) generation of price terms in a dynamic (t\^atonnement) CA. They focus on CAs with unique items (supply of one item for each commodity) and ``monomial'' price terms that each correspond to a subset of items, allowing for the pricing of certain synergies directly, with the goal of terminating at WE prices.
+Even more closely related is the recent work of \citet{LahaieLubin2025} who introduce the adaptive (endogenous) generation of price terms in a dynamic (t\^atonnement) CA. They focus on CAs with unique items (supply of one item for each commodity) and ``monomial'' price terms that each correspond to a subset of items, allowing for the pricing of certain synergies directly, with the goal of terminating at WE prices.
 From the perspective of the current paper, each monomial price term can be viewed as a clique cut (i.e., a fictional item for which there is exactly one copy), though it can also be shown that not all clique cuts are implicitly considered.